 Some career opportunities include:

-- Mathematical Physics researcher at a research institute (e.g. AT&T Bell Labs, IBM Labs, Xerox Research Labs, HP Labs, Los Alamos National Lab, CERN, Perimeter)
+- Mathematical and/or theoretical physics researcher at a research institute (e.g. Perimeter Institute, AT&T Bell Labs, IBM Thomas J. Watson Research Center, Los Alamos National Lab, CERN)

 |Canadian students||International students|